Shanetiltongc/taxonpages/pages/home.md

 Stay updated with the latest research findings and collection updates from the UNH Entomology Lab.

 ## Disclaimer
 The catalog is continually evolving.
 Data is subject to updates as new specimens are identified and cataloged.
+Any specimen that you find without an an entry has not been entered in the database.

 ## Find Out More
 Discover how to collaborate with the {{ frontmatter.project }}.
 Contact information, research details, and partnership opportunities are available on the [About](/about) page.